-Inside Bruce Willis' Sprawling Family Support System With Wife Emma and Ex Demi Moore - E!
+Inside Bruce Willis' Family Support System: How Wife Emma, His Daughters and Ex Demi Moore Make It Work - E!
 Online

 Emma told the publication she was "definitely nervous" before meeting his kids "because I'd never dated a man who had children and I wanted to be really sensitive to that.
 But I've been really blessed because from day one it's been comfortable and fun."

 Not that Bruce, who doubted that he'd find lasting love again after his divorce, had relished every minute of seeing his ex-wife move on.
-(Demi and Ashton separated in 2011 and though in her memoir she recounted a lot of painful experiences surrounding their breakup, her recent AT&T Super Bowl commercial with his now-wife Mila Kunis signaled that that's water under the bridge too.)
+(Demi and Ashton separated in 2011 and though in her memoir she recounted a lot of painful experiences surrounding their breakup, her 2022 AT&T Super Bowl commercial with the current Mrs. Kutcher, Mila Kunis, signaled that's water under the bridge too.)

 It wasn't until Bruce met Emma through a mutual friend in 2007, he told W, that he "went from 'f--k love' to 'love is truly the answer.'
 I spent the last 10 years single and, for the most part, unhappy.
 In a dark place.
 I never thought that being with someone else was the answer.
 I would say, 'I'm alone, but I'm not lonely.'
 But I was just kidding myself.
 Then I started hanging around Emma, and on a day-to-day basis my life became much happier."